 They create the context for everything that follows

 Media Impressions help to set up the the bigger picture, adding the prior details to needed in order to completely discern audience understanding.
 Because of this, it's important to emphasize the significance of analyzing media impressions to your clients.

 While at first glance, media impressions, reach, and engagement might all seem like different ways to approach the same topic, they all mean something entirely different.
-Reach is the number of people who digest your content, engagement refers to the number of interactions people hod with your content — such as comments, shares, and likes — while impressions refers to the amount of times your content is displayed.
-So though your content might have 30 impressions, if it was looked at by the same person, it will only have a reach of one.
+Reach is the number of people who digest your content, engagement refers to the number of interactions people had with your content — such as comments, shares, and likes — while impressions refer to the number of times your content is displayed.
+So, though your content might have 30 impressions, if it was looked at by the same person, it will only have a reach of one.